hfreire/make-porto-win-european-best-destination-2017/README.md

 ```

 ### Limitations
-* It's limited to the number of IP addresses from the [available Tor exit nodes during the voting period](https://metrics.torproject.org/relayflags.html?start=2017-01-20&end=2017-02-10&flag=Exit)
+* The number of IP addresses are limited to the [available Tor exit nodes during the voting period](https://metrics.torproject.org/relayflags.html?start=2017-01-20&end=2017-02-10&flag=Exit)